lanigo-coder/git_matters/README.md

 # git_matters
 GitHub training repository

-# Friendly Collaboration Party
+# GitHub training repository

-This repository is for planning a party to learn GitHub and more!
+This repository is to learn about GitHub and more!

 ## About
 This is some text about my project.
 It is interesting because it answers this question about the universe.